 - Are you still using and enjoying Le Tote?

 Yes!
-I started in January and I’m still using it now.
+I started in January 2018 and I’m still using it now in January 2020.
 I get about a tote a week.
 I have kept a few items and still enjoy trying new things all of the time.
 I haven’t purchased any clothes outside of Le Tote since starting to use the service and I even cleared out a lot of clothes.
 It’s helped keep my closet a lot more organized.